Categories

 Recording Sunday Ticket games on YouTube TV

-The good news for Sunday Ticket subscribers is that they can DVR as many games as they like without the streaming limit being affected.
-As a result, YouTube TV subscribers can record games and still watch up to two games live at the same time.
+The good news for Sunday Ticket subscribers is that the DVR doesn’t impact the streaming limit.
+As a result, YouTube TV subscribers can record as many games as they want, and watch as many games as they want, at the same time – so long as they are home.

 NFL Sunday Ticket YouTube TV

 Even though YouTube TV comes with its own simultaneous stream limitations, Sunday Ticket is mostly considered to be a totally separate subscription.
-Regardless of how many streams a YouTube TV household currently gets, they will only have access to the same two Sunday Ticket streams.
-In addition, while recording a game won’t affect the number of Sunday Ticket streams, watching the recording will.
+Regardless of how many streams a YouTube TV household currently gets, they will still have access to an unlimited number of Sunday Ticket streams.
+In addition, while recording a game won’t affect the number of Sunday Ticket streams, watching the recording can.

 John Finn